top of page

 Arluk also offers “stumble-on” opportunities for black bear.
 One bear that took a liking to the St. Paul’s camp was killed by a hunter during the first week of the season.
 A dearth of berries, usually common on the hillsides of the area, resulted in few bear sightings in 2021.

 Except for some meat that I wanted ground into sausage, I cut up my own moose.
 Skold helped me vacuum seal one afternoon.
-Once back in Deer Lake, the meat was loaded into three large (2 100-liter and 1 75-liter) Calcutta Renegade coolers.
-With frozen sausage helping chill the many semi-frozen packs, and augmented with a few pounds of dry ice purchased in Maine on the drive home, the meat easily stayed cold during the 2.5-day trip home that covered 1,400-road miles and an overnight ferry crossing.
+Once back in Deer Lake, the meat was loaded into three large (100-liter and 75-liter) Calcutta Renegade coolers.
+Frozen sausage helped chill the many semi-frozen packs.
+I augmented things with a few pounds of dry ice purchased in Maine on the drive home.
+The meat easily stayed cold or frozen during the 2.5-day trip home that covered 1,400-road miles and an overnight ferry crossing.

 How Moose Got to Newfoundland